 I like to think I've lived the history of New Zealand television.
-Phillip Leishman jokingly reflects on his long screen career
+Phillip Leishman reflecting on his long screen career

 Since debuting in 1986, Praise Be has become a Sunday morning perennial.
 In this extended 1993 Christmas special, original Praise Be presenter Graeme Thomson travels far and wide in search of heavenly vocals: including big city cathedrals, schools, among singing sailors at Devonport Naval Base, and to a disused Canterbury flour mill, where the local farming community pack in for 'Away in a Manger'.
 A number of TV personalities (Judy Bailey, Phillip Leishman) also make appearances, to talk about Christmas and read from the bible.